 What is vitamin A?
 What are the sources of vitamin A?
 These are the top two questions many people ask daily about this all-important vitamin.
 This vitamin is involved in numerous bodily processes.

 vision, growth, bone and tooth development, maintenance of the health of the skin and mucosa, and protection against cancer.
-Additionally, carotenes and carotenoids are antioxidants, so they protect the heart and the arteries.
+Also, carotenes and carotenoids are antioxidants that protect the heart and arteries.

 Chemical composition of vitamin A: two substances are included under the name vitamin A: